aazaff/teachPaleobiology/README.md

 # GEOSCIENCE 541: Paleobiology

 This respository contains course materials and information for the GEOSCIENCE 541: Paleobiology course at the University of Wisconsin - Madison.
-Maintained by [Andrew Zaffos](https://www.azstrat.org).
+Maintained by [Dr. Andrew Zaffos](https://www.azstrat.org).

 ## Resources in this Repository